mkorzunowicz/fpvnoisedetector/README.md

 ## Thanks

-* *To Marco Divece and the contributors to the FFmpeg powered MediaElement for WPF, which this app is based on, meaning the Unosquare's' [ffmediaelement](https://github.com/unosquare/ffmediaelement).
+* To Mario Divece and the contributors to the FFmpeg powered MediaElement for WPF, which this app is based on, meaning the Unosquare's' [ffmediaelement](https://github.com/unosquare/ffmediaelement).
 * To the <a href="http://ffmpeg.org/">FFmpeg team</a>.

 ## License